ayamgabenedict/Bookshelf-API/README.md

 ## Bookshelf API App

 The Bookshelf API app displays some cool novels you should check out if you haven't read them yet.
-It allows users to see all the books in the bookshelf paginated by **eight**.
-Users can add new books, edit the a book's ratings and/ or delete an existing books.
+It allows users to see all the books in the bookshelf paginated by **EIGHT**.
+Users can add new books, edit a book's ratings and/ or delete existing book(s).

 **Home Page**
 ![homepage](/homepage.png)